Arose114/loading-products-from-API/README.md

-# Load more Products in React
+# Loading Products from API in React

 This ia a react project to load products from API.
 I am fetching the data from Dummy Json.